awesome-pro/neon-website/content/README.md

 ## Security

-This section describes how Neon handles security.
+This section describes how Unique handles security.

 ## Changelog